-- 18 EFRAG notes the following situation currently: predominant insurers are eligible to defer IFRS 9; non-predominant insurers can apply the overlay approach or IFRS 9 or they can defer IFRS 9 if the insurer is part of a financial conglomerate2 ('bancassurers'). - 19 Given the above situation, EFRAG considers that the following text in the endorsement advice on Applying IFRS 9 Financial Instruments with IFRS 4 Insurance Contracts: Amendments to IFRS 4 continues to hold: - 20 Without qualifying our advice, we note that the Amendments address many of the concerns raised in our endorsement advice on IFRS 9 but do not address the cost concerns of many entities undertaking insurance activities that are not predominant insurers. - In addition, until 2023, the category of insurers that are part of a financial conglomerate is now divided into groups: those that apply IFRS 9 in full_i, those that apply IFRS 9 with overlay (and will continue to do sounless they decide to adopt IFRS 9 in full) and those that have deferred its application (and will continue to do so unless they decide to adopt IFRS 9 either in full or with overlay).
+- 18 EFRAG notes the following situation currently: predominant insurers are eligible to defer IFRS 9; non-predominant insurers can apply the overlay approach or IFRS 9 or they can defer IFRS 9 if the insurer is part of a financial conglomerate2 ('bancassurers'). - 19 Given the above situation, EFRAG considers that the following text in the endorsement advice on Applying IFRS 9 Financial Instruments with IFRS 4 Insurance Contracts: Amendments to IFRS 4 continues to hold: - 20 Without qualifying our advice, we note that the Amendments address many of the concerns raised in our endorsement advice on IFRS 9 but do not address the cost concerns of many entities undertaking insurance activities that are not predominant insurers. - 21 This means that, until 2023, the category of insurers that are part of a financial conglomerate, as well as the category of other insurers, is divided into groups: those that apply IFRS 9 in full; those that apply IFRS 9 with overlay (and will continue to do so unless they decide to adopt IFRS 9 in full) and those that have deferred its application (and will continue to do so unless they decide to adopt IFRS 9 either in full or with overlay).